jarradseers/object-merger/README.md

 # Object Merger

-  Merge Objects properly instead of overwriting them.
+  Merge Javascript Objects properly instead of overwriting them.
 Essentially a deep `Object.assign`.
 It's very simple, written in ES6+ and handles a basic deep copy of objects.

-  This was written out of frustrations with `Object.assign` and the heavier weight of some alternative packages trying to support everything.
+  This was written due to lack of power with `Object.assign` and the heavier weight of some alternative packages trying to support everything.

 ## Usage